openpreserve/ViPER/README.md

 ## Logging Issues

-Should you have problems with ViPER then please [raise a GitHub issue](https://github.com/openpreserve/ddhn-forge/issues/new) on the project GitHub issue tracker [Openpreserve ddhn-forge](https://github.com/openpreserve/ddhn-forge/issues).
-You're also free to suggest enhancements by [raising an issue](https://github.com/openpreserve/ddhn-forge/issues/new).
+Should you have problems with ViPER then please [raise a GitHub issue](https://github.com/openpreserve/ViPER/issues/new) on the [project GitHub issue tracker](https://github.com/openpreserve/ViPER/issues).
+You're also free to suggest enhancements by [raising an issue](https://github.com/openpreserve/ViPER/issues/new).
 Please note that this should be limited to ViPER functionality only, tool enhancements should be directed to the relevant sites.
 If you do not have a GitHub user account you can also post issues via the [OPF contact us page](https://openpreservation.org/contact/)

 ## Quick Start